Do Energy Healers Need More Than Just Liability Insurance?

 Now, you’ve taken a step back to understand the basics of what most energy healers need—and more importantly, what you need.

-In the majority of situations, professional and general liability coverage is enough to support a safe, ethical, and professional energy practice.
-And if you’re covered through EMPA, you can feel confident knowing your policy was built specifically for the kind of work you do.
+In the majority of situations, professional and general liability coverage, along with a few extra protections for a comprehensive approach, will support a safe, ethical, and professional energy practice.
+If you’re covered through EMPA, you can feel confident knowing your policy was built specifically for the kind of work you do.

 Your practice may grow and shift over time, and with that growth may come new questions.
 That’s not a problem; it’s a good sign!
 Staying curious about how to care for your business is part of what makes you a professional.